 The Thoroughbred, full or part-bred, has been a top Olympic style competitor since the 1912 Olympics when 'team equestrian' was begun.
 And even in modern times, the Thoroughbred still dominates the standings of top equine athletes.
 But don't look for the Thoroughbred breed in the 'world rankings' because as a breed it is not even tabulated--those world rankings are only for European Union approved breeds (WBFSH), contrary to the title, they do not represent the true world rankings, just their closed club.
-But you are not supposed to notice that, the intention is for you to believe those listed breeds are the true leaders in sport (see While You Were Sleeping for how this slick promotional trick was implemented).
+But you are not supposed to notice that, the intention is for you to believe those listed breeds are the true leaders in sport (see WBFSH in America for how this slick promotional trick was implemented).

 Instead of the continual discounting of the Thoroughbred and its importance to sport, what I discovered that in this country 85.5% of the Show Jumping Hall of Fame Inductees are full Thoroughbred.
 Even in the Dressage stars of the USDF Hall of Fame, of which there are only six Inductees, however 25% of the bloodlines are Thoroughbred, and if you extend the pedigrees of those warmblood stars, you will discover the early lines are 70-90 % Thoroughbred, and even that the English Thoroughbred Highflyer is most often at critical mass.
 Eventing of course is dominated by Thoroughbred bloodlines: 45% full Thoroughbred, 50% Thoroughbred/Irish, 5% Thoroughbred/Standardbred.
 So, once again, the facts do not support the attitude.
 So, once again, when a real examination is done, the current industry narrative does not reflect the facts.